 For Chapter Chaplain – you are charged with the GOOD of conducting memorials and the opening ritual and PLENTY of compassion and inspiration.

 We were honored to celebrate the 105th birthday of our dear member

 Manatee Chapter Celebrates the 125th Anniversary of the founding of the NSDAR

 Throughout 2015, the Daughters of the American Revolution celebrated 125 years of service to America.
 The DAR was founded on October 11, 1890 to promote historic preservation, education and patriotism.
-This significant anniversary was an incredible opportunity to share DAR’s fascinating history as well as our organization’s contemporary relevance.
-We honored the members who made the DAR what it is today and celebrated those who continue their work for the future.
+This significant anniversary was an incredible opportunity to share DAR’s fascinating history, as well as our organization’s contemporary relevance.
+We honor the members who made the DAR what it is today and celebrated those who continue their work for the future.

 Manatee Chapter adopts a Sea Turtle Nest!

-Doddridge volunteers with Anna Maria Island Turtle Watch and Shorebird Monitoring and the Sarasota Audubon Society and Nature Center.
-Turtle Watch Director,
+She also volunteers with Shorebird Monitoring, and the Sarasota Audubon Society and Nature Center.

-president of Sarasota Audubon, as applauding her abilities with the public as an Audubon ambassador in her written recommendation.
+Cynthia Wilson, award chairperson for the DAR, quoted Jeanne Dubi, president of Sarasota Audubon, as applauding her abilities with the public as an Audubon ambassador.